yottaawesome/intro-to-dx12-2nd-edition-revisited/README.md

 * `MeshGen::CreateBox()` has been updated to use `std::begin()` and `std::end()` in the `assign()` calls.
 The previous code did a direct index past the end of the range, which interestingly triggered a debug check, even though it's technically safe.
 * Replacement of certain raw arrays with `std::array`, which also removes the need for the non-standard `_countof()` extension.
 * `Texture::Info()` returned a reference to a temporary, which was undefined behaviour.
 This has been fixed.
+* `SkinnedMesh::LoadSkinnedModel()` now throws an exception if it fails to load the model, instead of returning `false`.
 * The use of `!` is being with replaced with the more obvious `not`.
 * Use of certain macros and preprocessor checks such as `#if defined(DEBUG)` have been replaced with `if constexpr(...)` checks, which are far less uglier.
 * `DxException` has been cleaned up, with the reliance on macros for lines and file numbers replaced by the standard `std::source_location` object.